 A party of eight Black soldiers went to locate the rebel position.
 Venturing farther from camp than ordered, the troops traveled out of sight behind a low hill known as Island Mound.
 A party of about 20 men sent to locate the first squad joined them and moved farther away from camp.
 The rebels had successfully lured the Kansas troops into a trap.

 About 130 rebel horsemen emerged from the woods bordering the Marias-des-Cygnes River, forcing the Black detachment to retreat toward Island Mound.
 The rebel horsemen caught them before they could reach shelter in a ravine and the battle began.
 On the southern slope of Island Mound, with the prairie on fire all around them, the two groups engaged in hand-to-hand battle.
-The rebel horsemen carried shotguns, pistols and sabers and outnumbered the Black troops six to one.
+The rebel horsemen carried shotguns, pistols and sabers and outnumbered the Black troops 6 to 1.
 The Black soldiers fought back fiercely, using their bayonets and rifle butts.

 When reinforcements arrived from Fort Africa, the rebel horsemen retreated over the top of Island Mound.
 At the end of the battle, the Kansas regiment had eight soldiers killed and 11 wounded.
 Southern losses were probably similar.
 The day after the battle, Union reinforcements arrived and descended on Hog Island.
 They found that the rebels had pulled out, leaving supplies and livestock behind.